You might have pain in your pelvis (the area between the hip bones) after radiotherapy. This can happen sometime after your radiotherapy has finished.

 What causes pain?

-Let your doctor or specialist nurse if you have any pain during or after your treatment.
+Let your doctor or specialist nurse know if you have any pain during or after your treatment.

 Possible reasons for pain can include: